jgdigitaljedi/video-game-db-supplemental-data/readme.md

 For now, I'm focused mainly on North American data with some exceptions.
 I might go back and get the European and Japanese data at some point, but then my data structure is going to have to change.
 Not a huge deal, but selfishly I want to use this so the NA data is my primary focus right now.

+Also, since the app isn't the focus here (the JSON files are the focus), there will be console logs, missing error handling, etc. I only need to have this working well enough to get me through all of the json data lists and keep me sane.
+Features are added only when I am going crazy trying to deal with a particular issue.

 ---

 ## Usage